Real-Time Dam Levels

 Water Level Analysis

-Kununurra Diversion is currently facing severe depletion.
+Reservoir storage at Kununurra Diversion has reached critically low levels.
 Currently at only 0% of its 101 GL capacity, the situation requires urgent monitoring.
 Extended drought conditions or lack of significant inflows into the catchment are likely the primary drivers of this severe depletion.

 Catchment & Hydrological Impact

-The Ord River acts as the primary lifeblood for Kununurra Diversion, making it a cornerstone of the Tanami-Timor Sea Coast network.
+Fed primarily by the Ord River, this reservoir plays a critical role in the Tanami-Timor Sea Coast drainage division.
 Hydrological health in this specific drainage basin is vital for downstream ecosystems.
 The Tanami-Timor Sea Coast region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance